BattModels/BattModels.github.io/_posts/2021-07-14-rachel_joss.md

 icon: newspaper-o
 ---

-Congratulations to Dr. Rachel Kurchin for joining the [The Journal of Open Source Software](https://joss.theoj.org/) Editorial Team!
+Congratulations to Dr. Rachel Kurchin for joining the [The Journal of Open Source Software](https://joss.theoj.org/) Editorial Board!